 What Is the DBE Program?
 What does DBE have to do with the Harbor Bridge project?

-For a business owner to qualify, he/she must meet the requirements listed:
+For a business owner to qualify, they must meet the requirements listed:

-With the upcoming Harbor Bridge project in Corpus Christi, Texas Department of Transportation (TxDOT) will attempt to award much of the work to DBE certified firms.
-The review process, after a completed application is submitted, can take a few months, so now is the time to apply.
+With the upcoming Harbor Bridge project in Corpus Christi, the Texas Department of Transportation (TxDOT) will attempt to award much of the work to DBE certified firms.
+After a completed application is submitted, the review process can take a few months, so now is the time to apply.

 Conveniently, for area businesses, the local certifying agency in Corpus Christi is the Regional Transportation Authority.
 Find the application here.

-Please also know that the Del Mar College Procurement Technical Assistance Center [PTAC] can assist you in reviewing application requirements.
+Please also know that the Del Mar College Procurement Technical Assistance Center [PTAC] can help you review application requirements.
 We can be reached at 361-698-1021, or visit our website at http://dmc122011.delmar.edu/sbdc/ptac.html